OpenStreetMap logo OpenStreetMap

 I’ve done lot of Land Use mapping for city planning purposes.
 I wrote a data management system to facilitate this, and I worked on classification schema - what OSM calls Tagging.
 I’ve picked up a lot of information technology knowledge over the years, and really appreciate the unseen and mostly unrecognised technical work that the operations side of OSMF does to keep our favourite mapping system on our screens.

 In my later working life I did less geography and demographics and I turned to Strategic planning, Risk management, Performance management, Budgeting and other grey lifeless management drudgery.
-Those tiresome things do have their uses for building and managing organisations, and I watch the work of the OSMF and the development of global OSM communities with a lot of interest.
+Those tiresome things do have their uses for building and managing organisations, and I have used them extensively in my first term as OSMF Director.